 You can’t visit London and not spend some time on the water with your pup, with the Thames River in particular a lifeline of the city.
 There’s a wide variety of options to choose from.

 The easiest option is to take a trip along the Thames on one of the many dog-friendly river boats.
-Thames Clippers operates in between Putney and Barking Riverside, with day passes available as well as single and return trips.
-Dogs travel for free, but make sure you keep it under control, either on a leash or in a carrier and off seats.
+Thames Clippers operates in between Putney and Barking Riverside, with unlimited all-day passes available, as well as single and return trips.
+Dogs are welcome onboard, but make sure you keep your pup on a leash.
+Best of all, you can see the city without the traffic on London streets!

 Alternatively, rent an electric boat for the day from GoBoat London.
-Explore the canals from Merchant Square in Paddington, the quiet stretch of the Thames around Kingston upon Thames, or explore the London Docklands from Canary Wharf.
+Explore the canals from Merchant Square in Paddington, the London Docklands from Canary Wharf or the quiet stretches of the Thames around Kingston-upon-Thames or Thames Ditton.
 Dogs are allowed, although dog life jackets are not available.

 Dogs on Public Transport in London